Updated June 2021

 We thought that La Bocca, located at a prime village intersection would offer fine-but-not-great Italian.
 We were pleasantly surprised.

 The special for the day was brazed bison cheek over polenta with ratatouille.
 We shared the last order they had and were lucky to get it.
 The meat was cooked to the point where it fell apart.
 The flavor combination was rich and worked really well.

 The kids pizza was a plain cheese-and-sauce pie, which is what most kids want in a pizza.

 Ski lodge dining has improved substantially in recent years and the Rendezvous Lodge food court at the top of Blackcomb Mountain is a prime example of this.

 In addition to salads, soups and the usual grill menu, you could choose from three kinds of poutine or have made-to-order Thai and Mexican food.
 There were ample vegetarian and health-conscious items, which I really liked.

 For breakfast you’ll find coffee and pastries easily enough.
 Take at least one morning for a leisurely breakfast at Crepe Montagne.

 Buckwheat crepes come with either sweet or savory fillings.
 Fresh waffles, egg dishes and exceptionally good croissants are also on the menu.

 Summer hotel rates in Whistler are less than half of what they are during prime ski season.
 Shop around and you’ll find four and five-star hotels for less than $300 a night.

-There are also vacation condo communities and rentals within a short drive of the village if you want to be able to cook or need more room.
+There are also plenty of very nice vacation condo communities and rental homes right in the village or within a short drive, if you want to be able to cook or need more room.